Chessie (sea monster): Claims of sightings

-The earliest purported sighting of a Chessie-like creature may have been from a military helicopter flying over Bush River in 1936.
+The earliest purported sighting of a Chessie-like creature was allegedly from a military helicopter flying over Bush River in 1936.
 "Something reptilian and unknown in the water" was observed by the helicopter's crew.
-However, a Chessie sighting from a helicopter in 1936 seems unlikely as the earliest Sikorsky helicopter flight was near Stratford, Connecticut in 1939.
+However, a Chessie sighting from a helicopter in 1936 seems unlikely, if not impossible, as the earliest Sikorsky helicopter flight was near Stratford, Connecticut in 1939.

 According to Matt Lake in Weird Maryland, two perch fishermen, Francis Klarrman and Edward J. Ward, spotted something in the water near Baltimore in 1943:

 This thing was about 75 yd away, at right angles from our boat.
 At first, it looked like something floating on the water.
 It was black and the part of it that was out of the water seemed about 12 ft long.
 It has ahead about as big as a football and shaped somewhat like a horse’s head.
 It turned its head around several times — almost all the way around.

 In 1978, witnesses claimed to have seen Chessie near Southern Maryland's Calvert Cliffs State Park and in the Potomac River in Westmoreland County, Virginia.

 A sketch of an unknown sea creature, drawn by boater Trudy Guthrie, was published by the Evening Sun in September 1980.
 It was later identified as a manatee from Florida.
 Manatees are occasionally sighted in the area.
 Unlike the reports of a serpentine creature, manatees create a "smooth 'footprint'... as they move" rather than undulating from side to side.

 In 1982, Robert and Karen Frew supposedly videotaped Chessie near Kent Island.
 Their video shows a brownish object moving side to side like an aquatic snake.